mingjiezhao/mingjiezhao.github.io/_posts/2020-04-22-COVID19-Mobility-Map.md

 <!-- <p style="text-align: center;"><img src="https://pbs.twimg.com/media/EThMd2fXsAMyIop?format=jpg&amp;name=small" alt="1" width="329" height="237" /></p> -->

 As another state which owns numerous parks and hiking trails, it's a bit surprising to see the mobility in parks dropped below baseline since Mar.
 11th.
-My guess is most of the visitors to CA parks are not from local residents.
-Tourism industry has been destroyed by the pandemic for sure.
+My guess is most of the visitors to CA parks are not local residents.
+The tourism industry has been destroyed by the pandemic for sure.

 Though the statewide stay-at-home order was issued on Mar.
-19th, people had been dramatically decrease their stay in workplaces since Mar.
+19th, people had been dramatically decreasing their stay in workplaces since Mar.
 10th.
 This may be because as the home of many tech companies, it's relatively easier for employees in tech industry to work from home.

 #### North Carolina
 *keywords*: parks